Skip Nav Skip to Search

-You have two choices of license issuance: 1) you can have the license issued under a sponsoring broker; or 2) you can have the license issued on an inactive status.
-When your license is issued to a sponsoring broker, the license will be mailed to the broker's office and the license must be displayed at the office location or available for review by the Commission.
+You have two choices of license issuance: 1) you can have the license issued under a sponsoring broker; or 2) you can have the license issued on an inactive status until you have located a sponsoring broker.

 Broker - Upon successful completion of the examination and the applications receiving final approval the applicant will be required to select the broker license type.
-These options are explained in the Broker Licensing Options.
-Each license type requires different forms; however, the license and education and recovery fund fee is the same.
+These options are explained in the Broker Licensing Options on the OREC website.
+Each license type requires different forms; however, the license and the education and recovery fund fee is the same.

-A resident licensee is a person who is licensed in the state of Oklahoma and operates from a place of business in this state.
+A Resident Licensee is a person who is licensed in the state of Oklahoma and operates from a place of business within the State of Oklahoma.

-A nonresident licensee is someone who maintains a place of business in another state and who periodically comes into the state to operate and perform real estate activities.
+A Non-Resident Licensee is someone who maintains a place of business in another state but periodically comes into this state to operate and perform real estate activities.

-An individual can reside in the state of Oklahoma but if they work from an office that is not located in the state they are a nonresident licensee.
+An individual can reside in the State of Oklahoma but if their business address is in another state they are a non-resident licensee.

-If a state or jurisdiction has not entered into an agreement with Oklahoma, the general rule is if a nonresident active licensee possess: 1) a minimum of two (2) years applicable active experience out of the previous five (5) years as a sales associate or broker 2) provides a certificate of license history verifying such and indicating that the license is in good standing in their state or jurisdiction of licensure, 3) completes all appropriate forms and pays all required fees, which includes approval on the background check and 4) successfully passing the required examination, the nonresident licensee may obtain a nonresident Oklahoma license.
+A non-resident active licensee may apply for a license but they must have the following.
+1) a minimum of two (2) years applicable active experience out of the previous five (5) years as a sales associate or broker, 2) provides a certification of licensure verifying such and indicating that the license is in good standing in their state or jurisdiction of licensure, 3) completes all appropriate forms and pays all required fees, which includes approval on the background check and 4) successfully pass the required examination.

-Oklahoma allows that a broker of this state may participate in a cooperative brokerage arrangement with a broker of another jurisdiction provided that each broker conduct real estate activities only in the state or jurisdiction in which they are licensed.
+Oklahoma allows brokers of this state to participate in a cooperative brokerage arrangement with a broker of another jurisdiction provided that each broker conducts real estate activities only in the state or jurisdiction in which they are licensed.

 Please feel free to contact the Education and Licensing Department with the Oklahoma Real Estate Commission toll free at 1-866-521-3389 or 405-521-3387.